1. Software Toolchain Setup

 JTAG TAP Reset

 The NEORV32 JTAG TAP does not provide a dedicated reset signal ("TRST").
-However, the missing TRST is not a problem, since JTAG-level resets can be triggered using with TMS signaling.
+However, this is not a problem since JTAG-level resets can be triggered using TMS signaling.

 The NEORV32 on-chip debugger can be accessed using the upstream version of OpenOCD.
-A pre-configured OpenOCD configuration file is provided (sw/openocd/openocd_neorv32.cfg) that allows an easy access to the NEORV32 CPU.
+A pre-configured OpenOCD configuration file is provided: sw/openocd/openocd_neorv32.*.cfg

-You might need to adapt ftdi vid_pid, ftdi channel and ftdi layout_init in sw/openocd/openocd_neorv32.cfg according to your interface chip and your operating system.
+You might need to adapt the default interface configuration in sw/openocd/interface.cfg according to your JTAG adapter and your operating system.

 To access the processor using OpenOCD, open a terminal and start OpenOCD with the pre-configured configuration file.